fairy-fun/chrysalis/private/docs/prose/a_guide_to_getting_started_writing_prose.md

 Prose becomes ordered experiential slices beneath event nodes.

 Book 1 projection visibility depends on correct projection propagation and projection materialization, not merely event existence.

+## Step 2 — Determine the Target Week (Book 1 Only)

+If the prose is being written for the Book 1 projection, the GPT MUST ask the user which narrative week the prose belongs to before any prose generation or insertion occurs.

+Example:

+“What week does this prose belong to?”

+The response establishes the calendar execution target.

+### Required Validation

+After the user specifies a week, the GPT MUST verify that the week already exists in the calendar runtime.

+This verification MUST occur against the live database.

+The GPT MUST NOT:

+assume the week exists
+invent missing weeks
+attach prose to an inferred week continue insertion against unresolved calendar structure
+### Validation Goal

+The system must confirm the existence of a valid:

+calendar_layer_week

+node for the requested week inside the Book 1 projection execution surface.

+The week is the root anchor for all downstream prose placement:

+Week
+→ Day
+→ Time
+→ Event
+→ Subevent (prose)

+If the target week does not exist, prose execution must stop until the calendar structure is created.

+### Reason

+Book 1 prose is executable calendar state.

+All prose insertion depends on:

+valid projection membership
+valid chronology propagation
+valid event hierarchy
+valid parent continuity

+A missing week means the execution chain cannot be resolved safely.

+Operational Requirement

+### The GPT should:

+1. ask the user for the target week
+2. query the database
+3. confirm the week exists
+4. only then proceed to:
+- day selection
+- event selection
+- prose batching
+- subevent creation

+And because we inspected the live schema, you can later tighten this into actual runtime lookup language using:

+calendar_events
+calendar_event_projections
+week_index
+layer_id
+projection_id
+chronology_address

+without hand-waving the mechanics.